 Bachelor of Arts, Major in History

 The Bachelor of Arts in History degree prepares students to analyze and interpret historical events; to locate and evaluate primary and secondary sources; to appraise change over time; to appreciate the range, texture, and diversity of human experiences; and to assess the complex forces at work in the past.
 The degree prepares students for careers requiring critical and analytical skills, including but not limited to teaching, policy analysis, government, business administration, public history, and archives/library management.
-The Bachelor of Arts degree requires 36 hours in History, including: HIST 1301HIST 1302HIST 2311HIST 2312, and HIST 3300; three advanced hours in American history; three advanced hours in European history; and three advanced hours in world history.
-Among the hours students take at the 3000-level in American, European, and world history, at least one course must have a primary focus on pre-modern history.
-All history majors are required to complete at least one 4000-level history course.
+The Bachelor of Arts degree requires 36 hours in History, including: HSTY 1301HSTY 1302HSTY 2311HSTY 2312, and HSTY 3300; and eighteen (18) hours of upper-division courses in at least three of five geographical areas.
+All history majors are required to complete the capstone seminar, HSTY 4399.

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit.